Academic Regulations

 Final Examinations

-Final Examinations for courses are offered on two occasions only; the day the University sets as the final examination date, and usually the Wednesday immediately following this date.
-The College will make no other arrangements for final examinations.
+Final Examinations for courses are offered on two occasions: the day the University sets as the final examination date and 2) the Wednesday immediately following this date.
+The College will not make any other arrangements for final examinations.
 If students miss both examination opportunities due to circumstances covered by one of the Special Circumstances (see below), they will receive an incomplete (I) grade for the course.
 They will have twelve months to convert the "I" grade into a passing grade (A to C).
-If the course is a clinical course, the College will make every effort to enable the student to take the next offering of the course, subject to space availability.
-However, the College makes no guarantees when a place will become available.
+If the course is a clinical course, the College will make every effort to enable the student to take the next course offering, subject to space availability.
+However, the College cannot guarantee when a place will become available.

 Other Examinations or Assessments (e.g., Midterms)

-The regulations for other examinations will be specified in the course syllabus.
-However, the regulations for notifying the College of missing an examination and the need to fulfill the Special Circumstances Rule (see below) to take a make-up examination will still apply.
+The regulations for other exams will be outlined in the specific course syllabus.
+However, the rules for informing the College about missing an exam and the requirements for meeting the Special Circumstances Rule (detailed below) to take a makeup exam will still be in effect.

 Online Learning Assessments

-The College of Nursing uses various educational software packages that is integrated into the Nursing curriculum.
-It consists of tutorials, reviews, and assessments that will be included in certain courses.
-In the event that assessments are not completed as required in the syllabi, students will receive an incomplete "I" grade for that assignment/course unless stated otherwise in the course syllabus.
-Students will have twelve months to convert the I grade into a passing grade (A to C).
-While carrying an I grade students will not be permitted to progress in their studies.
+The College of Nursing integrates various educational software packages into the UG Nursing curriculum.
+These include tutorials, reviews, and assessments incorporated into specific courses.
+If course assessments are not completed as outlined in the course syllabi, students can potentially receive an incomplete "I" grade for that assignment/course unless stated otherwise in the course syllabus.
+Students will have twelve months to convert the “I” grade into a passing grade (A to C).
+While carrying an “I” grade, students will not be permitted to progress in their studies.

 Missing an Examination